Monday, March 27, 2023

 Bras are unwearable unless they’re comfortable.
 But materials, like cotton, which is used in a number of bra styles, is one of the biggest polluters.
 It requires more pesticides than any other crop and uses an intense amount of water.
 A single cotton t-shirt can use as much as 3,000 gallons of water—twice as much as it takes to make an average-sized steak.

-Nylon and polyester—two of the biggest materials used in bras—are also big threats to the environment.
-While cotton eventually biodegrades, neither nylon nor polyester do.
+Nylon and polyester — two of the biggest materials used in bras — are also big threats to the environment.
+While cotton eventually biodegrades, neither nylon nor polyester does.
 They’re not as water-intensive as cotton, but they do require petrochemicals, which are big a problem for the planet both in drilling and in the pollution created.

-There are innovations happening in polyester, mostly in the form of making recycled polyester fabric out of plastic waste like water and soda bottles or ocean plastic.
-Sportswear giant Adidas has created Primeblue and Primegreen—textiles made from ocean plastic waste.
+Notably, there are innovations happening in polyester, mostly in the form of making recycled polyester fabric out of plastic waste like water and soda bottles or ocean plastic.
+Sportswear giant Adidas has created Primeblue and Primegreen textiles made from ocean plastic waste.
 Other designers are working with sustainable materials like bamboo viscose or innovations such as low-water or natural dyeing processes.
+And recent efforts in spandex recycling could help further reduce the sector’s footprint, too.

 Sustainable bras